 Figure 5.
 Graph showing distribution of participants according to Source of health information regarding new Ballard score.

 Figure 6.
-Graph showing distribution of respondents assessing new bellard score in the regular basis.
+Graph showing distribution of respondents assessing new Ballard score in the regular basis.

 Table 2.
-Frequency and percentage distribution of subjects based on knowledge score before and after the structured teaching programme. (n = 30)
+Frequency and percentage distribution of participants based on knowledge score before and after the structured teaching program (n = 30).